-Supports the legs at your preferred tilt angle.
-Flat design guarantees the footrest is easy to store in a home or office.
-Adjustable angles make the footrest an ideal choice for all users, regardless of height.
+Supports the legs at your preferred angle.
+Flat design for easy storage.
+Adjustability makes the footrest an ideal choice for all users, regardless of height.
 Rigid edges allow your feet to grip onto the footrest without slipping off.

 Won't necessarily stay in place consistently on a wood floor.
 Footrest may rock back and forth at times.

 Adjustable to multiple tilt angles and height settings for unmatched convenience.
 Helps reduce pressure on the back and spine.
-Comes with non-rubber slip feet to ensure the footrest stays in place at all times.
-Includes a lifetime warranty.
+Comes with non-slip rubber feet to ensure the footrest stays in place at all times.

 Tends to be less stable and sturdy than comparable ergonomic footrests.

 Foam construction feels good to use; encourages flexing.
 Height can be altered with removable base piece.
 Can be flipped over and used as a rocker.
 Machine-washable cover.

 Height change is not specific or adjustable.